-Square Marie-Trintignant in Paris
+Paris Square Marie-Trintignant in France

 Originally laid out in the 1990s but redesigned and renamed in 2007 after a French actress, this small garden and square is located close to the River Seine opposite the Ile Saint Louis island.

-About Square Marie-Trintignant
+About the Paris Square Marie-Trintignant

 Originally this small garden in Paris was called the Square de l'Ave Maria because of its location and it was first created and laid out in 1993 in an area between the Hotel des Sens and the River Seine.